| The IAB's standard banner sizes range from 486 x 60

 clicked on the banner ad.
 The typical click-through-rate is under 1 percent.

-- Cost per sale: This is the measure of how much advertising money is spent on
+Cost per sale: This is the measure of how much advertising money is spent on making one sale.

 so that their ads are displayed when someone performs a particular search.